Updated March 22, 2022

 If you’ve made it to this point and you’re in need of more java, lunch, or a snack, head right before you walk onto the Fitzsimmons Accessible Nature Trail and cross Highway 99 to get to Nesters.
 This small shopping area is home to Nesters Market, La Cantina – Nesters (great tacos), Samurai Sushi and The Bunker Cafe.

-The Fitzsimmons Accessible Nature Trail is mostly free of snow (checked on April 9, 2021).
+The Fitzsimmons Accessible Nature Trail is usually free of snow by April (there still might be a few patches).
 This 800-metre trail runs next to Fitzsimmons Creek, a wetland area and a mixed forest with old growth trees.
 Look out for claw marks on some of the trees; the bears like to use them as scratching posts!
 For more on our large, furry friends read, Be Bear Aware in Whister’s Backcountry.
+You can also download the free, Go Whistler Tours app for a self-guided tour down the Fitzsimmons Creek.

 At the end of the nature trail, you can turn left towards the entrance of Lost Lake Park, the Squamish Lil’wat Cultural Centre and the Upper Village, or right towards Whistler Village North, where Whistler Marketplace is located.
 Another option is to turn left and then right before the bridge that takes you over Fitzsimmons Creek.
 This part of the Valley Trails takes you up towards the base of Whistler Mountain, past the Skate Park, pump track and Audain Art Museum.
 At the end, you’ll either take a left toward the Upper Village, crossing a charming covered bridge or right towards Skiers Plaza, where the Whistler Village Gondola is.